 The VK9XG team plan to use FT8 as the primary data mode.
-Whilst demand is high we will use FT8’s DXpedition mode, operating as the ‘Fox’ on the frequencies listed below.
+While demand is high we will use FT8’s DXpedition mode, operating as the ‘Fox’ on the frequencies listed below.
 You must be using WSJT-X V1.9.1 in ‘Hound’ mode’ to achieve a QSO.
 An excellent guide to operating FT8 DXpedition mode can be downloaded from https://physics.princeton.edu/pulsar/k1jt/FT8_DXpedition_Mode.pdf

-First Install the latest version of the WSJT-X software which can be found at:
+- First install version V1.9.1 of the WSJT-X software which can be found at:

 - Use only the latest general release version of WSJT-X software when trying to work VK9XG.
 You will not work us with previous versions of WSJT-X.

-- Your computer clock needs to be ACCURATE.
-Do not assume that it is.
+- Your computer clock needs to be accurate.
+Do not assume that it is!
 An accurate time synch is mandatory for proper decoding.
-There is some tolerance to PC Clock error but do not run the risk of missing a QSO.
+There is some tolerance to PC clock error but do not run the risk of missing a QSO.
 Find the right tool to keep your PC’s clock within 1 second of GPS time.
-We will be locked to GPS time on the island.

 - Look for VK9XG on our FT8 operating frequencies.
-We will NOT be using the normal FT8 band segments.
-If you want to add the VK9XG FT8 frequencies to the working frequency list in WSJT-X. Go to: File>Settings>Frequencies and right-click in the frequency table.
-Add the VK9XG frequencies for FT8 operation on this table so that you might easily navigate to a band where there might be propagation to your location.
+We will not be using the normal FT8 band segments.
+If you want to add the VK9XG FT8 frequencies to the working frequency list in WSJT-X, go to File>Settings>Frequencies and right-click in the frequency table.
+Add the VK9XG frequencies for FT8 operation to this table so that you can easily navigate to a band where there might be propagation to your location.

-- We will use directional CQs.
-Follow our instructions.
+We will use directional CQs.
+Please follow our instructions.
 We have tools to filter calls and we will use the filtering tool needed to find and work only those we are looking for.

-- If demand for FT8 QSOs is low, or band conditions are poor then we will operate in normal FT8 mode on the stadard FT8 frequencies.
+- If demand for FT8 QSOs is low or band conditions are poor, we will operate in normal FT8 mode on the standard FT8 frequencies.